stefangabos/world_countries/README.md

 # World countries &nbsp;[![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Constantly%20updated%20lists%20of%20world%20countries%20and%20their%20ISO%203166%20codes,%20available%20in%20MySQL,%20JSON%20and%20CSV%20formats,%20in%20multiple%20languages%20and%20with%20national%20flags%20included&url=https://github.com/stefangabos/world_countries&via=stefangabos&hashtags=countries,flags,iso-3166)

-*available in multiple languages, in SQL, JSON and CSV formats, with associated codes as defined by the ISO 3166 standard, and with national flags included*
+*available in multiple languages, in CSV, JSON and SQL formats, with associated codes as defined by the ISO 3166 standard, and with national flags included*

 [![License](https://img.shields.io/github/license/stefangabos/world_countries.svg)](https://github.com/stefangabos/world_countries/blob/master/LICENSE.md)

-Constantly updated lists of world countries, territories and areas of geographical interest, with associated *alpha-2*, *alpha-3* and *numeric codes* as defined by the *ISO 3166-1* standard, published and maintained by the [International Organization for Standardization](https://www.iso.org/iso-3166-country-codes.html), available in `MySQL`, `JSON` and `CSV` formats, in multiple languages and with national flags included.
+Constantly updated lists of world countries, territories and areas of geographical interest, with associated *alpha-2*, *alpha-3* and *numeric codes* as defined by the *ISO 3166-1* standard, published and maintained by the [International Organization for Standardization](https://www.iso.org/iso-3166-country-codes.html), available in `CSV`, `JSON` and `SQL` formats, in multiple languages and with national flags included.

 In the language folders you will find files named in two different ways.
 Here's what you will find in each of them: